 The exact nature of your sale is up to you, but remember that you'll attract more customers by providing unique items or services when they frequent your business this holiday season.

 Ideally, your store will be experiencing more foot traffic than ever before.
 But are you prepared for a sudden upswing in business?
 Consider how you might plan for the big day in the following ways:

-- Do you have enough employees scheduled for November 27?
+- Do you have enough employees scheduled for that Saturday?

 - Do you have a strategy for capturing customer email addresses?